Results of IDP IELTS

 A good IELTS score is essential if you wish to study or even work in Canada, UK, New Zealand, Australia and South Africa.
 The following list provides your options in a more detailed manner:

-- A good IELTS score is often required by multinational companies when they hire employees.
+- A good score is often required by multinational companies when they hire employees.

-- A good IELTS score will also make you eligible for various programs and scholarships provided by the British Council.
+- A good result will also make you eligible for various programs and scholarships provided by the British Council.

-The afore-mentioned list outlines your opportunities if you score well in the IELTS examination.
-So understand your options and start preparing for the IELTS examination.
+The afore-mentioned list outlines your opportunities if you score well in the examination.
+So understand your options and start preparing for the examination.

 Terms and Conditions